matrix-org/matrix-spec-proposals/proposals/2836-threading.md

     "events": [                    // the returned events, ordered by the 'closest' (by number of hops) to the anchor point.
         { ... }, { ... }, { ... },
     ],
-    "next_batch": "opaque_string"  // A token which can be used to retrieve the next batch of events, if the response is limited.
+    "next_batch": "opaque_string", // A token which can be used to retrieve the next batch of events, if the response is limited.
                                    // Optional: can be omitted if the server doesn't implement threaded pagination.
+    "limited": true|false          // True if there are more events to return because the `limit` was reached.
+Servers are not obligated
+                                   // to return more events, see if the next_batch token is provided or not.
 }
 ```